pingcap/docs-tidb-operator/en/backup-to-s3-using-job.md

 ## Deploy the Dumpling job

-This section describes how to configure, deploy, and monitor the Dumpling Job.
+This section describes how to configure, deploy, and monitor the Dumpling job.

 ### Configure the Dumpling job

-The following is a sample configuration file (`dumpling_job.yaml`) for the Dumpling Job.
+The following is a sample configuration file (`dumpling_job.yaml`) for the Dumpling job.
 Replace the variables with your specific values as needed:

-- `${name}`: Job name
+- `${name}`: job name
 - `${namespace}`: Kubernetes namespace
 - `${version}`: Dumpling image version
 - For Dumpling parameters, refer to the [Option list of Dumpling](https://docs.pingcap.com/tidb/stable/dumpling-overview/#option-list-of-dumpling).